stephendade/Rpanion-server/README.md

 ### Automatic (Raspberry Pi)

-Run the ``./deploy/RasPi-deploy.sh`` on a fresh Raspian install to configure and install Rpanion-server.
+For the Raspberry Pi 3 or 4, run the ``./deploy/RasPi3-4-deploy.sh`` on a fresh Raspian install to configure and install Rpanion-server.
 Note this does not configure an initial Wifi hotspot.

 This can be done directly by typing the following into a Raspian console: